 - Restless legs

 - Stomach cramps

 - Lack of concentration

-Percocet drug abuse and withdrawal is not usually life threatening, but it can be extremely uncomfortable.
-If you combine Percocet with other substances, such as alcohol, the duration and severity of your withdrawal can be increased.
+Percocet drug abuse and withdrawal are not usually life-threatening, but it can be extremely uncomfortable.
+If you combine Percocet with other substances, such as alcohol, the duration, and severity of your withdrawal can be increased.

 Week 2 of Percocet withdrawal

 During your second week of withdrawal, your body should be feeling a lot better, although you may still be suffering from some aches and pains.
 It is normal to feel tired and very drained, and you may need to sleep more.
 In addition to this, your feelings of depression and anxiety can be particularly heightened at this time.